HengPan2007/MethSig/README.md

 ## Prerequisite

 ### 1\.
-Data alignment and processing.
+Data alignment and processing

-Bisulfite converted data are aligned and processed as described in the published book chapter (Pan *et al.*, *Cancer Systems Biology*, 2018).
+Bisulfite converted data is aligned and processed as described in the published book chapter (Pan *et al.*, *Cancer Systems Biology*, 2018).

 ### 2\.
-Covariates matrix Preparation.
+Covariates matrix preparation

 A matrix of covariates used in the beta regression model is needed.
 The matrix needs to include a column of hugo gene symbol and at least one